 In 2005 I left teaching to pursue a career in publishing and was Publishing Manager and Senior Commissioning Editor at Walker Books Australia for ten years, before leaving in 2016 to concentrate on my writing and to work from home as a freelance editor, writing coach and mentor, and tutor for The Australian Writers’ Centre.

 I now have more time for speaking gigs, which is an added bonus as I love sharing my passion for story and storytelling, reading and writing with people of all ages.

 This bio may be copied for use in programs, blogs, websites, interviews etc.

 Sue Whiting is a children’s and YA author and editor who has worked in publishing for two decades.
 Sue was senior commissioning editor and publishing manager for Walker Books Australia for many years before leaving in 2016 to concentrate on her writing.
 As a storyteller and schools’ performer, Sue has informed, inspired and entertained thousands of kids across the country.
-She is also a freelance children’s book editor and writing coach, and the author of numerous books, including the bestselling Missing, the award-winning A Swim in the Sea and the CBCA Notable Books, Platypus, Get a Grip, Cooper Jones and Beware the Deep Dark Forest.
-Sue has two new releases in 2020: The Book of Chance a mystery/suspense novel for readers 10+, which has recently been shortlisted for the 2021 CBCA Book of the Year Awards and Highly Commended in the 2021 Davitt Awards, and the picture book, Good Question, illustrated by Annie White, which has been named a CBCA Notable Book.
+She is also a freelance children’s book editor and writing coach, and the author of numerous books, including the bestselling Missing, the award-winning A Swim in the Sea and a number of CBCA Notable Books.
+Sue’s latest books are The Book of Chance a mystery/suspense novel for readers 10+, which has recently been shortlisted for the 2021 CBCA Book of the Year Awards and Highly Commended in the 2021 Davitt Awards, and the picture book, Good Question, illustrated by Annie White, which has been named a CBCA Notable Book.